winsoft666/veigar/README.md

 - No concept of server and client, and each Veigar instance can call each other.

-- No network issue, such as being occupied or being semi closed.
+- No network, port availability issue.

-- No strange port pseudo availability issues (especially in Windows).
+- Support 3 call method: Synchronous, Asynchronous with Promise, Asynchronous with Callback.

 # Compile
 Although Veigar's underlying implementation is based on msgpack, we have included this library in the project and do not require additional installation when using it.